crisu83/ctf-game/README.md

 ## Concept in a nutshell

-- Players automatically join the weakest of the four teams
+- Players automatically join the weakest of the four teams, each team has its own color
-- The idea is to tag flags for your team by running over them and kill enemy players
+- The idea is to tag flags for your team by running over them while kill enemy players
-- You and your team receive points during the match based on how many flags you have
+- Teams receive points during the match based on how many flags they have tagged
+- When the match ends, the team with the highest score wins!

 ## Built with